A Survey of Deep Active Learning: Introduction

 \subsection{Active Learning}

-AL is such a method.
-It aims to select the most useful samples from the unlabeled dataset and hand it over to the oracle (e.g., human annotator) for labeling, so as to reduce the cost of labeling as much as possible while still maintaining performance.
+AL is just such a method dedicated to studying how to obtain as many performance gains as possible by labeling as few samples as possible.
+More specifically, it aims to select the most useful samples from the unlabeled dataset and hand it over to the oracle (e.g., human annotator) for labeling, to reduce the cost of labeling as much as possible while still maintaining performance.
 AL approaches can be divided into membership query synthesis \cite{Angluin1988QueriesConceptLearning, king2004functional}, stream-based selective sampling \cite{dagan1995committee-based, krishnamurthy2002algorithms} and pool-based \cite{Lewis1994sequentialalgorithmtraining} AL from application scenarios \cite{Settles2009ActiveLearningLiteratureSurvey}.
 Membership query synthesis means that the learner can request to query the label of any unlabeled sample in the input space, including the sample generated by the learner.
 Moreover, the key difference between stream-based selective sampling and pool-based sampling is that the former makes an independent judgment on whether each sample in the data stream needs to query the labels of unlabeled samples, while the latter chooses the best query sample based on the evaluation and ranking of the entire dataset.
-Although the pool-based scenario seems to be more common in the application of the paper, it is clear that the application scenario of stream-based selective sampling is more suitable for scenarios involving small mobile devices where timeliness is required.
-In Fig.\ref{fig:AL}, we illustrates the framework diagram of the pool-based active learning cycle.
+Related research on stream-based selective sampling is mainly aimed at the application scenarios of small mobile devices that require timeliness, because these small devices often have limited storage and computing capabilities.
+The more common pool-based sampling strategy in the paper related to AL research is more suitable for large devices with sufficient computing and storage resources.
+In Fig.\ref{fig:AL}, we illustrate the framework diagram of the pool-based active learning cycle.
 In the initial state, we can randomly select one or more samples from the unlabeled pool $U$, give this sample to the oracle query label to get the labeled dataset $L$, and then train the model on $L$ using supervised learning.
-Next, we use this new knowledge to select the next sample to be queried, add the newly queried sample to $L$ and then conduct training.
-This process is repeated until the label budget is exhausted or the pre-defined termination conditions are reached.
+Next, we use this new knowledge to select the next sample to be queried, add the newly queried sample to $L$, and then conduct training.
+This process is repeated until the label budget is exhausted or the pre-defined termination conditions are reached (see Section \ref{sec: DeepAL Stopping Strategy} for stopping strategy details).